devgateway/www.developmentgateway.org/_posts/2014-09-04-peace-in-numbers.md

 created: 1409839928
 old_path: news/peace-numbers
 title: Peace in Numbers
-lede: For years, Big Data – enormous amounts of information from a variety of sources, covering a range of topics – has been recognized as a resource for evaluating the impact and benefit of development projects.
+excerpt: For years, Big Data – enormous amounts of information from a variety of sources, covering a range of topics – has been recognized as a resource for evaluating the impact and benefit of development projects.
 Increasingly, implementers, governments, and citizens are working in concert to use this data to shape domestic policy and